-Winrock employees may never give gifts to external partners or business associates for the purpose of influencing or affecting a decision.
+Winrock employees shall never give gifts to external partners or business associates for the purpose of influencing or affecting a decision.
+Winrock employees may provide gifts of a nominal local value or customary standard not in excess of \$20USD.

-Exceptions to these limits may be accepted only with the documented approval of a Senior Director or above or a Chief of Party or equivalent.
+Exceptions to these limits may be accepted only with the documented approval from the Risk and Compliance Office.

-For further guidance, see our Gifts and Business Courtesies Guidance.
+For further guidance, see our Gifts, Gratuities, and Business Courtesies Policy.